-Limited rights of enforcement and subordination of the Subordinated Notes could impair an investor's ability to enforce its rights or realise any claims on the Subordinated Notes
+Limited rights of enforcement and subordination of the Subordinated Notes and AT1 Notes could impair an investor's ability to enforce its rights or realise any claims on the Subordinated Notes or AT1 Notes

-In most circumstances, the sole remedy against the Issuer available to the holders of Subordinated Notes to recover any amounts owing in respect of the principal of or interest on the Subordinated Notes will be to institute proceedings for the winding-up of the Issuer in Malaysia.
+In most circumstances, the sole remedy against the Issuer available to the holders of Subordinated Notes or AT1 Notes to recover any amounts owing in respect of the principal of or interest on the Subordinated Notes or AT1 Notes will be to institute proceedings for the winding-up of the Issuer in Malaysia.
 See Condition 10.2 of the "Terms and Conditions of the Notes".

-If the Issuer defaults on the payment of principal or interest on the Subordinated Notes or fails to perform its covenants, the holders of the Subordinated Notes will have no right to accelerate payment of the Subordinated Notes, except as they may be so permitted under the Terms and Conditions of the Notes.
+If the Issuer defaults on the payment of principal or interest on the Subordinated Notes or AT1 Notes or fails to perform its covenants, the holders of the Subordinated Notes or AT1 Notes will have no right to accelerate payment of the Subordinated Notes or AT1 Notes, except as they may be so permitted under the Terms and Conditions of the Notes.

-The Subordinated Notes will be direct, unconditional, unsecured and subordinated obligations of the Issuer and will rank junior in priority to the claims of senior creditors.
-Upon the occurrence of any Winding-up Proceeding, the rights of the holders of the Subordinated Notes to payments on such Subordinated Notes will be subordinated as set out in the Terms and Conditions of the Notes and the applicable Pricing Supplement.
-In a Winding-up Proceeding, the holders of the Subordinated Notes may recover less than the holders of deposit liabilities or the holders of other unsubordinated liabilities of the Issuer, as applicable.
+The Subordinated Notes will be direct, unconditional, unsecured and subordinated obligations of the Issuer and will be subordinated in right of payment to the claims of all Unsubordinated Creditors of the Issuer.
+The AT1 Notes will be direct, unconditional, unsecured, and subordinated obligations of the Issuer and will be subordinated in right of payment to the claims of all Senior Creditors (including, but not limited to creditors in respect of Tier 2 Capital Securities.
+Upon the occurrence of any Winding-up Proceeding, the rights of the holders of the Subordinated Notes or AT1 Notes will be subordinated as set out in the Terms and Conditions of the Subordinated Notes or AT1 Notes will be subordinated as set out in the Terms and Conditions of the Subordinated Notes or AT1 Notes may recover less than the holders of deposit liabilities or the holders of other unsubordinated liabilities of the Issuer, as applicable.
 As there is no precedent for a winding-up of a major financial institution in Malaysia, there is uncertainty as to the manner in which such a proceeding would occur and the results thereof.
-Although Subordinated Notes may pay a higher rate of interest than comparable Notes which are not subordinated, there is a real risk that an investor in Subordinated Notes will lose all or some of his investment should the Issuer become insolvent.
+Although Subordinated Notes or AT1 Notes may pay a higher rate of interest than comparable Notes which are not subordinated, there is a real risk that an investor in Subordinated Notes or AT1 Notes will lose all or some of his investment should the Issuer become insolvent.

 The winding-up of the Issuer is subject to prior written approval of BNM.
-Under the FSA, no application for the winding-up of a licensed person (i.e. all banks, which includes the Issuer), an operator of a payment system or an approved person can be presented to the High Court without the prior written approval of BNM.
-In addition, a copy of such an application to the High Court must also be delivered to BNM at the same time as it is presented to the High Court.
+Under the FSA, no application for the winding-up of a licensed person (i.e. all banks, which includes the Issuer), an operator of a payment system or an approved person can be presented to the Malaysian High Court without the prior written approval of BNM.
+In addition, a copy of such an application to the Malaysian High Court must also be delivered to BNM at the same time as it is presented to the Malaysian High Court.
 The failure to comply with such requirements is an offence and a person convicted of such offence is liable to imprisonment and/or a fine.